 I am working on infinite terrain in Unity, voxel based just like Minecraft - except it can be smoothed.
 The smoothing works by displacing each vertex towards the average of its neighbors.
 This makes building a chunk slow enough that I can’t do it on the fly in a single thread.
 I thus had to find a way to do it in the background, as the player moves.

 I didn’t even consider using Unity’s coroutines for this - they are single threaded, so the most I could do is dedicate some miliseconds each frame towards building the chunks.
-I hate that idea, and I dislike how coroutines rely on IEnumerator which has nothing to do with parallelism.
+This is an idea I dislike, as it compromises the game’s framerate.

 Unity’s new C# jobs were my first real option.
 I gave them a try, but the concept of defining tasks inside a struct and not really knowing what data is accessible from there really irked me.
 It is not at all clear at which level of abstraction a job should be defined (a single slow operation? the entire task one wants to accomplish?).
 Most of all, having to use a struct and pass data around with